Get the NEW Apple Watch SE for the lowest price ever in this Cyber Monday deal!

 Apple Watch SE 44mm - Pink Sand: was $359 now $339 @ Amazon The Apple Watch SE is Apple's answer to people asking for a budget smartwatch, and the cellular model adds standalone calling, texting, music streaming and more.
 It features remarkable fitness and health tracking, the ability to handle calls and texts, Apple Pay, not to mention Siri.
 Oh, we suppose it's also a watch.View Deal

-The Apple Watch is the best smartwatch on the market with extensive fitness and health tracking capabilities along with the ability to handle quick tasks from your iPhone.
-The bad news is that can get pricey really quickly, which is why this year Apple introduced a new more affordable option.
+The Apple Watch technically has competitors in the smartwatch market, but no one comes even close.
+Between its extensive fitness and health tracking features and the ability to handle calls, messaging and notifications from your Apple Watch it has features every user will love.
+And of course, Apple keeps extending the functionality, some cars even allow you to use your Apple Watch as a key now!

-The Apple Watch SE.
-It offers most of the features of the Apple Watch 6, but at a price that won't cause your tracked heart rate to skyrocket.
+The one complaint is that the Apple Watch can get pricey pretty quickly, but now the Apple Watch SE has entered the picture.
+It offers most of the features of the Apple Watch 6, but at a price that won't cause your tracked heart rate to skyrocket too much.

-The standard GPS only models come in either 40mm or 44mm sizes, but the functionality between the two remains identical, it's just the matter of if you prefer larger watch face.
+The standard GPS-only models come in either 40mm or 44mm sizes, but there's no difference in the features, just the size of the smartwatch.
 This is also the same for the GPS + Cellular model which adds standalone functionality for calling, texting, and streaming content with an associated cellular plan through your wireless carrier.

 The Apple Watch SE is one of the best smartwatches around and since this is the lowest price we've seen on Apple's newest wearable you aren't likely to find it cheaper anytime soon.